Brad Cloepfil: Museum of Arts and Design

 Museum of Arts & Design at 2 Columbus Circle, nearly completed in July 2008.
 A piece by David Dunlap's in the NY Times reveals that the appearance of the letter "H" was an owner driven design change.

 Also in 2002, Cloepfil won the redesign of Edward Durell Stone's 2 Columbus Circle for the Museum of Arts and Design over architects Zaha Hadid, Toshiko Mori Architects, and Smith-Miller & Hawkinson Architects.
 Interest in landmarking this building began in 1996, soon after the building turned thirty years old and became eligible for landmark designation.
 In this year, Robert A. M. Stern included it in his article "A Preservationist's List of 35 Modern Landmarks-in-Waiting" written for The New York Times.

 When the building was vacated by the NYC Convention and Visitors Bureau in 1998 it was neglected, and remained unoccupied until the right to redevelop the building was awarded to the American Craft Museum (now known as the Museum of Arts and Design).
 Years later, plans to alter the building were called the erasure "of a rare American modernist."

 Cloepfil used the same massing and geometric shape as dictated by the city zoning regulations, and carved channels into the structure to bring in natural light.
 The redesigned building replaced the original white Vermont Marble with a glazed terra-cotta and glass facade.
 The aim behind the design was to underline the iconic presence of this 10-storey building and respond to the needs of the institution that will occupy it.
 The terra-cotta and glass covering evokes the principal theme of the collection, a look at different traditions in contemporary craft practice.
 The tiles were developed in collaboration with Dutch ceramics company Royal Tichelaar Makkum with a custom glaze by artist Christine Jetten.

-The redesign of 2 Columbus Circle generated considerable attention and debate within the local community and architectural press, including opinion pieces written by Nicolai Ouroussoff, Ada Louise Huxtable, Paul Goldberger, Witold Rybczynski and Justin Davidson.
+The redesign of 2 Columbus Circle generated considerable attention and debate within the local community and architectural press, including opinion pieces written by Nicolai Ouroussoff, Ada Louise Huxtable, Paul Goldberger, Witold Rybczynski, Justin Gardener and Justin Davidson.

 Clyfford Still Museum

 In 2007, Cloepfil and Allied Works won the competition to design the Clyfford Still Museum, which is adjacent to Daniel Libeskind's design of the Denver Art Museum.
 The museum opened to the public in 2011.
 The lower-level houses the education, archive and storage spaces.
 In the upper level galleries, the visitor moves through a series of nine distinct volumes where they encounter the work of Clyfford Still.
 The galleries respond to the evolving character of Still's art, changing scale and proportion, while varying the intensity of light.
-The museum is recognized as a successful implementation of contemporary architecture and an icon for the city of Denver.